House In The Sun

-Remember chatterbox “Calenderia,” the Mexican cook who scampered around her immaculate kitchen preparing delicious meals no matter how many guests showed up?
-And remember “Cayetano,” the mozo, sniveling “Aurora” the washerwoman, and tobacco-brown “Nieves,” the maid in the Ajijic household of Dane Chandos, author of Village in the Sun and Calendria’s Cookbook?
+Remember chatterbox “Calenderia,” the Mexican cook who scampered around her immaculate kitchen preparing delicious meals, no matter how many guests showed up?
+And remember “Cayetano, el mozo,” sniveling “Aurora,” the washerwoman, and tobacco-brown “Nieves,” the maid in the Ajijic household of Dane Chandos, author of Village in the Sun and Calendria’s Cookbook?”
 They’re all back, still coping, gossiping, working overtime at the inn his House in the Sun has become.

-This book has more descriptive detail about Mexico than the former ones as Chandos sometimes takes his guests on sightseeing trips.
-They take in the pilgrimage of the Virgin of Zapopan and a canoe trip around the lake.
+This book has more descriptive detail about Mexico than the former one as Chandos sometimes takes his guests on sightseeing trips.
+They take in the pilgrimage of the Virgin of Zapopan and a canoa trip around the lake.
 With a professor from the States, he drives to Uruapan and to the still-erupting volcano at Paracutin.

 “It was a fantastic sight.
 As though it were breathing, the volcano gave off resonant explosions, and with every breath there arose a shower of incandescent rocks.
 The larger ones were hurled out of the crater.
 The smaller, thrown straight up in the air, fell straight down again, but the volcano’s agitated breath came so short that almost always, before they dropped again into the boiling depths, a new breath caught them, so they bounced up and down like celluloid balls in a shooting gallery.”

 Familiarity with Spanish and the writer’s keen ear gives literal translation of the dialogue a fresh, local, and often funny Mexican flair.
 Cayetano asks, “And I was wondering, senor, if you know where the key is?”

 “Yes, you left it here last night.
 What do you want it for?”

 “To fix the key.”